 This destination is maintained by TrafficGuard.

 Before you start, make sure TrafficGuard supports the source type and connection mode you’ve chosen to implement.
 You can learn more about connection modes here.

-- Drop in the “API Key” into your Segment Settings UI which you can find in your property in the TrafficGuard dashboard.
+- Enter the “API Key” into your Segment Settings UI which you can find in your property in the TrafficGuard dashboard.

 - Calls will now be visible in TrafficGuard dashboards in real-time.